 The course will be conducted in English.
 That encompasses all the reading materials and written course work.
 Translation will not be available at this time.

-There will be no fee for this year.
+The fee for this year will be less than the other two years and depend on your involvement in the school.
 Bursaries may be available to help students to cover their costs for this year.
 Some schools may be able to help students cover their expenses in this year.

 To participate in the third year programme in a registered Waldorf school in Hong Kong it will be essential that the student already has the necessary qualifications to teach in a Hong Kong school.
 The minimum academic qualification required of a Permitted Teacher teaching in a school providing primary, secondary or post-secondary education is an associate degree, a higher diploma or equivalent.
 Please note that the higher level a teacher is required to teach at, the higher qualifications he/she has to possess.
 Each country has its own regulations for teachers.
 Please refer to the regulations in the country in question if you want to do the third year in another country.